endojs/Exo/README.md

   .M.persistent(commonName);
 dappC
   .M.hello('Hi, dapp!')
-  .M.then(msg => console.log('from dapp', msg));
+  .P.then(msg => console.log('from dapp', msg));
 webC
   .M.hello('Hi, web!')
-  .M.then(msg => console.log('from web', msg));
+  .P.then(msg => console.log('from web', msg));
 ```

-If the `persistent(commonName)` method is called on a `linkWith` result, then the web page wants a public key to identify a persistent session.
+If the web page wants a public key to identify a persistent session, it calls the `persistent(commonName)` method of a `linkWith` result.
 Pledger's secure UI will prompt for a petname for the session, either a fresh one for a newly-generated keypair, or an existing one.
 All the web page's session petnames will be scoped to the current origin and `commonName`.

 Without `persistent()`, Pledger will not prompt, but will establish only a fresh ephemeral session.